 The requirements for this type of visa are:

-Simplified visa requirements apply if your employment contract does not exceed 90 days, and professional activity include:
+Simplified visa requirements apply if your employment contract does not exceed 90 days, and professional activity includes:

-• The production and distribution of cinematographic or audio-visual performances, or music publishing for artists and technicians directly involved in production and realization
+- The production and distribution of cinematographic or audio-visual performances, or music publishing for artists and technicians directly involved in the production and realization

 While there isn’t an equivalent to a digital nomad visa in France, the Passeport talent visa is the closest it gets.
 It was created to attract self-employed individuals who are looking to invest in or become self-employed in France.